V-Wong/COMP3821/README.md

-# COMP3821
+# COMP3821: Extended Algorithms and Programming Techniques (UNSW)
 Implementation of algorithms from the COMP3821: Extended Algorithms and Programming Techniques course at UNSW.
 All the implementations are written in Python 3+ with detailed explanations as comments.
 This repository is intended for me to study algorithms by implementing them in code and explaining the steps in simple English.
+Also included are various algorithms not strictly taught in the course but are related to the programming techniques taught.

 ## Divide and Conquer
 ### Core Algorithms